 You must carry evidence detailing the source and amount of your funding.
 You can request a copy of your Financial Responsibility Form that you turned in with your Admission Application by requesting a “Release of Records” form from the front desk.

 Current Class Schedule

 It is recommended you carry a copy of your current class schedule in case additional documentation of your enrollment is requested.
-You can print your current class schedule from your SRS account.
+You can print your current class schedule from your Colleague Self-Service (CSS) account.